PacketFabric/terraform-connectivity-cloud-router-nia/example/README.md

 cd /home/ubuntu/sync-tasks/packetFabric-cloud-router;../../terraform destroy
 ```

-10. Destroy all remote objects managed by the Terraform configuration.
+10. Confirm the PacketFabric Cloud Router has been deleted and the `nginx-aws` isn't registered anymore in Consul.

+11. Destroy the rest of the demo infra.

 ```sh
 terraform destroy